movementlabsxyz/MIP/MD/md-61/README.md

-# MD-61: Relayer for the Lock/Mint Native Bridge
+# MD-61: Relayer algorithm for the Lock/Mint Native Bridge

 - **Description**: A desiderata for the relayer in the lock/mint bridge, focusing on event processing, transfer completion, and robust recovery mechanisms.
 - **Authors**: Andreas Penzkofer, Philippe